-Site reference E53 Address Upper Pendeford Farm.
-Site size (ha) 35.11 Proposed use E(g) - Office or Light Industrial.
+C'1 C 552 A 11 1,,,,,,, Site reference E53 Address Upper Pendeford Site size (ha) 35.11 Proposed use Farm.
+E(g) - Office or Light Industrial.
 B2 - General Industrial.
 Site selection criteria Assessment SA findings Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
 Major negative effects are predicted against the landscape criteria, due to the site's Green Belt harm.
-The full assessment of all minor and major positive and negative sustainability effects arising from the site is available in the Sustainability Appraisal of the South Staffordshire Local Plan Ro Economic Land Availability Assessment score 54 Policy area and access to infrastructure The site is located within Bilbrook Parish and is sited immediately east of GE Aviation and Balliol Business Park Strategic Employment Sites, and south east of i54 western extension Strategic Employment Site.
-1km east of the site alor The nearest railway stat site.
-The south east corner of A449 Stafford Road, whithe site. ion is Bilbrook, located app f the site is located approx. lst J2, M54 is located appro rox.
-2.4km west of the 1.9km west of the ox.
-3.5km north east of Sequential test The site is in the Green Belt and therefore is not a sequentially preferable location.
+The full assessment of all minor and major positive and negative sustainability effects arising from the site is av - Appraisal of the South Staffordshire Local Plan Re eview.
+Economic Land Availability Assessment score 54 Policy area and access to infrastructure The site is located within Bilbrook Parish and is sited immediately east of GE Aviation and Balliol Business Park Strategic Employment Sites, and south east of i54 western extension Strategic Employment Site.
+The nearest bus stop which hosts a regular bus service is located approx. 1km east of the site along Innovation Drive.
+The nearest railway station is Bilbrook, located approx. 2.4km west of the site.
+The south east corner of the site is located approx. 1.9km west of the A449 Stafford Road, whilst J2, M54 is located approx. 3.5km north east of the site.
+Sequential test The site is in the Green Belt and therefore is not a sequentially preferable location.
 Green Belt harm High.
 Landscape sensitivity Moderate.
 Impact on historic environment HESA scores the site an amber for direct potential harm to the historic environment, indicating no significant effects which cannot be mitigated are at present predicted.
 The site scores a green for indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
-Known site constraints Site has sloped topograph The includes historical medical me phy towards existing indust nonument (Pillbox) in situ. ne site abuts residential are rial area / River Penk. a whose amenity will rox.
-35m north east of
+Known site constraints Site has sloped topography towards existing industrial area / River Penk.
+The includes historical monument (Pillbox) in situ.
+South eastern edge of the site abuts residential area whose amenity will need to be addressed.
+Pendeford Wood Ancient Woodland is located approx. 35m north east of the site across the Wobaston Road.
+Flood Zones 2 and 3 loca western boundary. ited between 20m-75m wit hin the site along its